Simple and Honest Confidence Intervals in Nonparametric Regression: Applications

-The Taylor class $\FSY{p}(\SC)$, formalizes the notion that the $p$th derivative at $0$, the point of interest, should be bounded by $\SC$, but doesn't impose smoothness away from $0$.
-In contrast, the Hölder class $\FHol{p}(\SC)$ restricts the $p$th derivative to be at most $\SC$ globally.
+\paragraph{Gains from imposing smoothness globally} The Taylor class $\FSY{p}(\SC)$, only restricts the $p$th derivative locally to the point of interest, while the Hölder class $\FHol{p}(\SC)$ restricts the $p$th derivative globally.
 How much can one tighten a confidence interval or reduce the RMSE due to this additional smoothness?